anttihaap/distributed-backup-system/REPORT.md

 ## Project goals and core functionality

 The goal of this system is to provide a peer-to-peer (p2p) network for distributed file backups.
 The backups work with the "tit for tat" strategy, meaning that peers exchange backups with each other.
-If a peer want's to backup a file, it needs to backup an other peers file.
+If a peer want's to backup a file, it needs to backup another peers file.
 We call this exchange a *contract*.
-Multiple contracts can be created for single a file to make the backups more failure tolerant.
+Multiple contracts can be created for a single file to make the backups more failure tolerant.
 The contract is enforced by exchaning proofs that the backups are still in place.
 This strategy prevents free riding as the contracts require participance from both nodes.

 Our p2p network forms a structured overlay ring network.
 Joining nodes are placed in the network circle depening on its own id value.
 After successfully joining the network, the node will receive information (an address and a port) about its predecessor and successor.
 The node lists of each individual node are updated periodically.
 The network tolerates multiple nodes leaving or joining the network.
 On rejoining the network, a node will be identified with the same node id.

 ## The design principles

 The goal of this project is to design a decentralized distributed P2P system that fulfills a certain goal.
-Also the resulting system should scale and and be reasonably fault tolerant.
-Fault tolerance is acheived by distributing multiple copies of a file to nodes in the network.
+Also the resulting system should scale and be reasonably fault tolerant.
+Fault tolerance is achieved by distributing multiple copies of a file to nodes in the network.
 Also nodes should be able to join and leave the network without warning.
 Since the files are backuped in 1..n number of nodes, there is a known and accepted risk that all backup nodes might be unavailable at the same time.
 When at least one of the backup nodes re-joins the network, the file will be available again.

 ## Technologies